vmstio/vmstio/docus/content/rules/accounts.md

 ## Moderator Approval

-All new accounts are subject to moderator/administrator review and may be flagged for additional verification if required.
+All new accounts are subject to moderator review and may be flagged for additional verification if required.

 ## Preserve an Account